 , cabins, Vacation Homes

-Many of the condos or properties come with fully equipped kitchens so it’s easy to eat in and reduce trips to Beaver, where there are limited dining options.
-Stop at the grocery store before leaving Beaver and heading up the mountain as there is no grocery store at Eagle Point.
+Debuting for the 2021-2022 season, guests can enjoy a luxe stay at the newly constructed Canyonside Collection.
+Located right in the heart of Eagle Point's Canyonside village, these well-appointed and modern lodgings offer spacious square footage, private hot tubs and a chance to escape into modern mountain bliss.
+Pro Tip: Many of the condos or properties come with fully equipped kitchens so it’s easy to eat in and reduce trips to Beaver, where there are limited dining options.
+Stop at the grocery store before leaving Beaver and heading up the mountain as there are no groceries available at Eagle Point.

 In terms of dining options, a counter-service cafeteria, the Skyline Café, is located in the Skyline Lodge.
 Expect to find sandwiches, burgers, salad, soups and fries.
 There is also a limited breakfast menu and coffee.

 For lunch or dinner, head to the Bar & Grill in the newly renovated and expanded Canyonside Lodge